Insoleq

 • Expert opinions (e.g., accident reconstruction specialists)

-This evidence is most important in establishing liability and damages.
+This evidence is extremely important in determining liability and damages.

 Step 3: Filing a Claim with the Insurance Company